 The benefits are temporary at best

 Experts among the medical community don’t advocate waist training as a long-term solution for weight loss and improving your shape.
 Aesthetically they do work, cinching in your stomach and reducing your waist size by up to 4 inches.
 But sadly, the benefits are very short lived, disappearing as soon as you remove the shapewear.
-This quick-fix solution shouldn’t be used to replace the power of a healthy diet and a sensible workout routine.
+According to Dr.Dee, this quick-fix solution shouldn’t be used to replace the power of a healthy diet and a sensible workout routine.

 So, if you’re thinking of investing in a waist trainer, we hope you’ll weigh up the long-term benefits and risks, deciding what’s right for you.
 Society places so much pressure on us to conform to unrealistic standards, aren’t we better off being the best we can be, with the natural body we’re gifted with, rather than chasing a constantly evolving ‘norm’?

 - Can You Be Pregnant and Still Chic? - August 24, 2018

 - The Best Escape Room in Brighton? - August 9, 2018